Day 1: Delhi - Tijara 102 km

 busy so it is possible to cycle here.
 We have got only three hours of daylight left so we

-must hurry a bit to reach Jaipur, which is still 64 kilometer away.
+must hurry a bit to reach Jaipur, which is still 64 kilometre away.
 We take a chai

 for some mental preparation.